 Our results of operations and cash flows are subject to fluctuations due to changes in foreign currency exchange rates.
-Currently, substantially all of our revenue is generated in U.S. dollars.
+Currently, our revenue is primarily generated in U.S. dollars.
 Our expenses are generally denominated in the currencies of the jurisdictions in which we conduct our operations, which are primarily in the United States, the U.K. and Singapore.
-Our results of operations and cash flows in the future may be adversely affected due to an expansion of non-U.S. dollar denominated contracts, growth of our international entities and changes in foreign exchange rates.
-The effect of a hypothetical 10% change in foreign currency exchange rates applicable to our business would not have a material impact on our historical or current condensed consolidated financial statements.
+However, there has been, and may continue to be, significant volatility in global stock markets and foreign currency exchange rates that result in the strengthening of the U.S. dollar against foreign currencies in which we conduct business.
+The strengthening of the U.S. dollar may potentially decrease our revenue given our prices are fixed in foreign currencies for some of our end-customers outside of the United States, and to the extent that our customers pay for our products and services in currencies other than the U.S. dollar.
+If the U.S. dollar continues to strengthen, this could adversely affect our operations and cash flows in the future.
+In addition, the increase of non-U.S. dollar denominated contracts and the growth of our international entities in the future may result in greater foreign currency denominated sales, which would increase our foreign currency risk.
+The effect of a hypothetical 10% change in foreign currency exchange rates applicable to our business would not have a material impact on our condensed consolidated financial statements as of June 30, 2022.
 To date, we have not engaged in any hedging strategies.
 As our international operations grow, we will continue to reassess our approach to manage the risk relating to fluctuations in currency rates.